NFL head-coaching carousel: Who's fired, who's hired, more

 New York Giants

-The Giants hired Dave Gettleman as their new general manager after firing Ben McAdoo and general manager Jerry Reese in the middle of a 2-10 season.
-Eagles defensive coordinator Jim Schwartz is expected to be a favorite for the head-coaching job, sources told ESPN's Adam Schefter.
+The Giants hired Dave Gettleman as their new general manager after firing Ben McAdoo and general manager Jerry Reese toward the end of a 3-13 season.

+- Raanan:?
+Reshuffling the deck in Giants coaching search -- now what?

 - News:?
 Vikings' OC Pat Shurmur joins list of candidates